Selling your home privately is an option

 Some tasks of an estate agent

-An agent can advise homeowners on negotiating with buyers or what they should do to make their home sell faster.
+An agent can advise homeowners on negotiating with buyers or what they should do to agree a sale more quickly.
 They may recommend updates or other home improvements either before the home is listed or while waiting for an offer.

 Another task for the estate agent is to review the offer that comes from a buyer and explain the terms to homeowners.
 They can assist with negotiations to ensure the seller gets the terms they need for their home.

 One of the tasks for an agent is to keep up with selling and buying trends.
 By doing this they can help homeowners make solid decisions in the house selling process.